How Do Children Feel About Being Adopted?

 A Look at Health, Happiness of Adopted Children

 What is it like being adopted and growing up as an adopted child?
+How does it feel to be adopted?
 Is it any different from being raised in a traditional family?
 Is it better or worse?
 These are just a few of the questions women considering adoption think about in regards to their child being adopted by an adoptive family.

 Studies show that adopted children grow up to be as happy and healthy as their peers.
 In some instances, they even seem to have more advantages and opportunities than children in the general population.
 Adopted children can especially benefit from healthy relationships and continued communication with their birth parents throughout their lives.